InseeFr/Pogues/doc/en/remote-apis/questionnaire-json.md

 TODO validate from a server perspective

-Hence, in `json`, it can be represented as follows:
+Hence, in `JSON`, a questionnaire can be represented as follows:

 ```json
 {